ctglab/isoworm/README.md

 Sample3_1.fastq.gz or Sample_3_R1.fastq
 Sample3_2.fastq.gz or Sample_3_R2.fastq

+Change the directory where you need to download te fastq from SRA in the first line of 'download_fastq_script.sh'.
 You can start directly from the FASTQ files without downloading them or cleaning them, as long as their filenames match the entries in the .txt file as in the example.

 Configuration